basarat/typescript-book/docs/types/@types.md

 ## Controlling Globals

 As can be seen, having a definition that allows global leak-in automatically can be a problem for some teams.
-So you can chose to *explicitly* only bring in the types that make sense using the `tsconfig.json` `compilerOptions.types` e.g.:
+So you can choose to *explicitly* only bring in the types that make sense using the `tsconfig.json` `compilerOptions.types` e.g.:

 ```json
 {